enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 The RPC URLs need to start with either `http://` or `https://`.

-### `EE110`: End block is greater than start block for a given network
+### `EE110`: The end block is greater than the start block for a given network

-If an endblock is specified, the endBlock must be greater than the startBlock in your `config.yaml` file.
+If an endBlock is specified, the endBlock must be greater than the startBlock in your `config.yaml` file.

 ### `EE111`: Invalid characters for the contract/event names in the config file